asymmetric/nickel/rfcs/004-typechecking.md

 To sum up:

 - We only want to infer `Dyn` because of an explicit type annotation.
-- Polymorphism and subtyping interact in a non trivial way.
+- Polymorphism and subtyping interact in a non-trivial way.
 It is not obvious how to apply QuickLook in the presence of our proposed subtyping relation.

 Given that impredicativity looks complex to combine with subtyping, and isn't